Winnipeg, Manitoba, Canada

 Located at the confluence of the Red and Assiniboine rivers, Winnipeg is the capital and the largest city by population in Manitoba.
 It has approximately 705,000 inhabitants in the city proper as of 2016.
 The Manitoba metropolitan area comprised 778,489 residents as of the Canada 2016 Census.

-Winnipeg's rapid transit network consists of a single bus rapid transit corridor.
+Winnipeg's rapid transit network consists of a single bus rapid transit line.

-Opened 2012, Winnipeg's transitways consist of a single bus rapid transit corridor that serves the city of Winnipeg, Manitoba and the surrounding suburbs.
+Opened 2012, Winnipeg's transitways consist of a single bus rapid transit line that serves the city of Winnipeg, Manitoba and the surrounding suburbs.

 The Southwest Transitway was opened in April 2012 and the last extension to the line was to Stadium and Markham in April 2020.
 The Southwest Transitway is operated by Winnipeg Transit.

 |Blue - St. Norbert Branch||20'||8-15'||20-22'||20-22'|

 Official System Map - Rapid Transit [PDF] [Last Accessed Oct 17, 2020]

 Blue Line color taken from official system map as of October 2020.